JustinLove/ohol-map/notes.md

   - glitch with maxzoom on object pixel layer
   - hidden objects (shrink big)
   - floor fade effect
-  - yes: do we need all four sprite bounds?
+  - do we need all four sprite bounds?
 - object generation
 - biome graphics